tosdr/tosback-versions/Dairy Queen/Privacy Policy.md

 ##### Where ISN'T it relevant?

 *    Most _DQ_® restaurants are independently owned and operated franchises, and some of them have their own websites or email clubs - we don't own, operate, or control any of those.
+Also, when you search for a location, some of our franchisees have a “Careers” link that allows you to send your résumé to that franchise.
+This information doesn’t come to us at the _DQ_® corporate headquarters.
+It is sent directly to the franchisee.
 *   If you follow links on our site to any site that isn’t one of our Websites – say, to purchase gift cards or _DQ_® gear – you’ll be leaving the realm of our policy.
 You should check out the privacy policies of those sites to find out how they treat your data!

 If you use our Websites, you agree to these terms.
 We may change them, and when we do, continuing to use the Websites means you agree to the new terms.